niekdw/niekdw.github.io/content/post/disable-mx250.md

 ---
-title: "Disable dGPU on T490 in Linux"
+title: "Disable dGPU on ThinkPad T490 in Linux"
 date: 2022-07-20T21:07:49+02:00
 ---